victoriapc/HockusPockus/main/README.md

 # The Main Package

-This package is responsible to launch all of the code.
-It finds all of the other launch files and simplifies the process of launching the code.
+This package is used to launch the packages on the Pi and the computer in the order for the project to work.
+It includes a launch file for both of them.

-Currently, no parameters can be passed in the command line.
-In a future release, it will be possible to launch packages independently.
+*pi.launch* is responsible to launch the motor_controls and score packages.

+*computer.launch* is responsible to launch the strategy, ui, vision and webcam packages.

+No parameters can be passed to this package.
+If you want to launch specific packages, you need to call its launch file directly.